“An abused child that received no intervention might end up as an abusive adult”.

-The truth is, in life, we face so many challenges and situations that make us question our core values and principles.
+The truth is, in life we face so many challenges and situations that make us question our core values and principles.

-Our children are simply experiencing the same thing and the way you handle the issue will matter forever in their lives.
+Our children are experiencing the same thing and the way you handle the issue will matter forever in their lives.

-The “I received the same mentality”
+4. The “I received the same training mentality”

-Some children were abused by parents while growing up and without any form of therapy.
-They end up as abusive parents.
+Some children were abused by parents while growing up and without any form of therapy, they end up as abusive parents.

 The thin line between abuse and discipline

 This controversy or lack of understanding has drawn a very thin line between abuse and discipline or correction.

 Discipline on the other hand is an action done to enforce control or obedience to rules and regulations.

 Let’s take a quick example to further differentiate these two concepts.

-Let’s look at two mothers’ approaches to this issue
+Let’s look at two mothers’ approaches to this issue.